2Ho0/LLMs-on-the-Edge/README.md

 All results of the quality, energy and latency evaluations are stored in [results](results) for every model we tested on the edge device.

 ## Acknowledgements
-ChatGPT (version GPT-4o) assisted us in creating the code to plot figures for the paper.
+ChatGPT (version GPT-4o) assisted us in creating the figures for this paper.